Slipperboard/firmware/README.md

 Run the firmware on your desktop with a small stub of FreeRTOS.
 The `simulate` target compiles the normal firmware sources together with the headers and C++ implementation under `simulator/` and then executes the resulting binary on the host.
-The Makefile limits execution to a couple of seconds so the build won't hang.
+The Makefile limits execution to ten seconds so the build won't hang.

 ```bash
 make simulate